OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

           | look-at object = 3

-        <p class="jekyll-theme-minimal scene-class-attr-comment">which source is used for the prime direction</p>
+        <p class="scene-class-attr-comment">which source is used for the prime direction</p>

     </p>